Kong/kong-oauth2-hello-world/README.md

 ```

 The result should be a json response once again, containing an echo of the
-request that was send.
+request that was sent.
 Since the proper token was included, Kong will now
 validate the token and allow access again.

 Note in the response that Kong injected a number of extra headers before sending